-Starting a business as a franchisee has some advantages – for instance, you won’t need to create an entire business model by hand – but opening your own location still comes with substantial costs that may require you to find financing.
-Just as there are myriad business loan options for traditional entrepreneurs, there are multiple lending options that can help you get your franchising journey off the ground.
+Starting a business as a franchisee has some advantages.
+For example, you don’t have to create an entirely new business model.
+However, opening a franchise location comes with substantial costs, and you may need financing.
+Fortunately, multiple lending options can help you get your franchising journey off the ground.

 Editor’s note: Looking for the right loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Just as when you’re starting a business traditionally, entrepreneurs and small business owners who are considering opening a franchise must research financing options.
 While small business loans are possible, there’s more than one way to get the capital you need.

 Here are some financing methods to consider for your franchise: